alissatroiano/The-Grim-Repo/README.md

 # The Grim Secret

 The Grim Secet is a nostaligc 1980's style text-based adventure game.
 The purpose of the game is to provide a spooky, interative story that the user can engage in and manipulate.
-This game was built using HTML, CSS and JavaScript for [Code Institute's](https://codeinstitute.net/) October 2021 [Spookathon](https://hackathon.codeinstitute.net/hackathon/12/).
+This game will be built using HTML, CSS and JavaScript for [Code Institute's](https://codeinstitute.net/) October 2021 [Spookathon](https://hackathon.codeinstitute.net/hackathon/12/).

 ## UX